grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Ramping-Arrival-Rate-Exercises.md

  0/s +---------------------------------------+ 30s
                  S T A G E  # 1
 ```
-The scaling was within the first second or two so that our graph would like the above for the configured stage.
+The scaling was within the first second or two so that our graph would look like the above for the configured stage.

 > If we wanted a single stage with a flat---or _constant_---rate we'd use the _Constant Arrival Rate_ executor instead!